AntonyCorbett/OnlyM/README.md

 # OnlyM

 A Media player using C# and WPF.
-Designed for media playback at Kingdom Halls in situations where JW Library - the recommended player - is unable to be used.
-Currently in the early stages of development.
+Designed for media playback at Kingdom Halls in situations where JW Library - the recommended player - is unable to be used (e.g. 3rd-party images).
+The emphasis is on ease-of-use above advanced function.
 Please report any problems in the Project Issues section.

 ![Main Window](http://cv8.org.uk/soundbox/OnlyM/Images/MainWindow.png)